metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md

 The Metis agent collects many Data Sets from 3 source types:

-**SQL Queries:** the agnet uses a connection string and a set of predefined SQL commands to collect Data Sets such as existing Databases, their size, DB activity, the schema of each DB, table size, index usage, and configuration...
-These Data Sets are collected from any Postgres server: AWS RDS, AWS Aurora, SQL on K8S, GCS SQL, Azure RDS etc.
+**SQL Queries:** the agent uses a connection string and a set of predefined SQL commands to collect Data Sets such as existing Databases, their size, DB activity, the schema of each DB, table size, index usage, and configuration...
+These Data Sets are collected from any Postgres server: AWS RDS, AWS Aurora, SQL on K8S, Google Cloud SQL for PostgreSQL, Azure Database for PostgreSQL etc.

 **Performance Counters:** the agent also collects the main performance counters such as CPU, free memory, IO Throughput, and Avg Active Sessions.
 Current version support only AWS CloudWatch and Prometheus.